quentinsf/icsv2ledger/README.md

 no_header=False
 </pre>

-In the configuration file you need to specify the account name to use, the currency of the account, the column containing the date, the format of the dates in that column, the column contain the description, the columns contain credits and debits, the file which contains the mappings of payees to account names, the file which contains the mapping of CSV payees to ledger payees and whether or not the CSV file has no header line.
+The configuration file contains one section per bank account you wish to import.
+In the above example there are two bank accounts: SAV and CHQ.

+Now for each account you need to specify the following.
+"account" is the ledger account to post the entries in.
+"currency" is the the currency to prepend to each transaction.
+If you don't wish to record any currency just leave the value to be blank.
+"date" is the column in the CSV file which records the transaction date.
+The first column in the CSV file is numbered 1.
+"date_format" describes the format of the date.
+See the [python documentation](http://docs.python.org/library/datetime.html#strftime-strptime-behavior) for the various format codes supported in this expression.
+"desc" is the column containing the transaction description as supplied by the bank.
+This is the column that will be used as the input for determing which payee and account to use by the auto-completion.
+"credit" is the column which contains credits to the account.
+"debit" is the column which contains debits to the account.
-Note if your bank uses negative numbers for debits, just set the debit column to -1 and icsv2ledger will ignore the debits.
+If your bank represents debits as negative numbers in the credit column, than just set "debit" to be "-1" and icsv2ledger will do the right thing.

-To run
+"accounts_map" is the file which holds the mapping between the description and the account name to use.
+"payees_map" is the file which holds the mapping between the description and the payee to use.
+"no_header" should be set to true if first row in the CSV file is not a header.

+To run, use the following command

 <pre>
 ./icsv2ledger -a SAV file.csv
 </pre>

-which will use the [SAV] section of the config file to process the csv file.
+The above command will use the [SAV] section of the config file to process the csv file.

 A typical mapping file might look like: